Mahasu Devta Temple

-Legends
+Legend

-Mahasu Devta appears in quadruple form as the four brothers.
-There are many legends regarding Mahasu.
-The most famous of these is the story of how the Mahasu brothers came from Kashmir to the place they now rule.
-The legend tells when Krishna disappeared at the end of Dvapara Yuga, the Pandavas followed him.
-They cross the River Tons.
-Yudhishtra was fascinated by the beauty of place and asked Vishwakarma to build a temple here and stay with Draupadi for nine days.
-The place subsequently came to known as Hanol, after the name of Huna Bhatt.
+According to legend, Mahasu Devta were four brothers who came from Kashmir.
+When Krishna disappeared at the end of Dvapara Yuga, the Pandavas followed him across the Tons River.
+Yudhishtra (the eldest Pandava), captivated by the region's beauty, asked Vishwakarma to build a temple and stay with Draupadi for nine days.
+The place came to be known as Hanol, after Huna Bhatt.

-At the start of Kali Yuga, demons wandered over Uttarakhand devouring people and devastating villages.
-The greatest demon was Kirmir who had devoured all the seven sons of a pious-hearted Brahmin named Huna Bhatt.
-Demon cast an evil eye and desired to have the Kirtaka wife of the Brahmin; she prayed to Lord Shiva to protect her chastity.
-Lord Shiva blinded Kirmir and thus she could run away to her husband.
-They then prayed to Hatkeshwari Devi of Hatkoti who advised the couple to go to the Kashmir mountains and seek Mahasu, who will help them.
-They did, and Mahasu promised to help them.
-He then emerged a few days later from a field and after killing the rakshas settled on the banks of the river Tons.
+At the beginning of Kali Yuga demons wandered Uttarakhand, devouring people and destroying villages.
+The greatest demon was Kirmira, who devoured all seven sons of a pious Brahmin named Huna Bhatt.
+Kirmira desired Kirtaka (Huna Bhatt's wife), who prayed to Shiva to protect her.
+Shiva blinded Kirmir, and Kirtaka returned to her husband.
+They went to the Kashmir mountains to seek Mahasu, who killed the demons on the river.